MohammedAbi/MohammedAbi/README.md

 <img width="1510" alt="Image" src="https://github.com/user-attachments/assets/a7296883-90ab-4792-aaec-f95ce054c925" />
 The image displays the user interface of a full-stack travel agency website, The interface is clean & user-friendly.

 This is a full-stack travel agency website built with React for the frontend and Node.js/Express for the backend.
 It provides an intuitive platform for booking various travel services, exploring popular destinations, and viewing customer testimonials.

+## Features

+- **Frontend**:

+  - Built with React and Vite for fast development.
+  - Displays popular travel destinations and services.
+  - Fetches data for destinations and testimonials from the backend.
+  - TailwindCSS for styling and responsive design.

+- **Backend**:
+  - Express-based API server.
+  - Provides endpoints to fetch popular destinations and testimonials.

+This is a full-stack travel agency website built with React for the frontend and Node.js/Express for the backend.
+It provides an intuitive platform for booking various travel services, exploring popular destinations, and viewing customer testimonials.